Thank you for your interest in volunteering at the ARL! We could not do what we do without the support of our amazing volunteers!

 Volunteers are always welcome at the Animal Rescue League.
 As with many non-profits, volunteers are the backbone of our shelter.
 We have so many opportunities for you to use your particular talent to help the animals.
 Whatever volunteer time and talents you can give the shelter are greatly appreciated.

-If you have any questions in regards to our volunteer policies or are interested in volunteering in any aspect here at our shelter, please contact Hope Poliansky, Outreach Coordinator at (610) 373-8830 x120 or via email at HPoliansky@BerksARL.org.
+If you have any questions in regards to our volunteer policies, please contact Hope Poliansky, Outreach Coordinator at (610) 373-8830 x120 or via email at HPoliansky@BerksARL.org.
 We look forward to seeing your around the Animal Rescue League soon!